We choose a world where everyone is valued, where everyone is safe, and where everyone can thrive. It all starts by telling your story.

-Encourage Idaho students in 9th – 12th grade to participate in the Story Share Challenge to build empathy and understanding in your school and community!
+Encourage middle school/junior high school or high school students to participate in the We Choose All of Us Story Exchange to build empathy and understanding in your school and community!
 This challenge is based on the ideas from Colum McCann and Narrative 4’s Story Exchange.

 Each student should choose from and respond to one of these three themes to get started:

-Once you and your partner have had a chance to practice telling each other’s stories, join two or three other groups and have each member of the larger group tell their partner’s story using the first-person point-of-view.
+Once you and your partner have had a chance to listen to each other’s story, join two to four other partner groups (the ideal number for the story share is 10 people in a group along with a teacher/trusted adult to help hold the space) and have each member of the larger group tell their partner’s story using the first-person point-of-view.

 We Choose All of Us Poetic Vision